DISABILITY DISCRIMINATION AND REASONABLE ACCOMMODATION LAWYER

 You are a disabled person under the law if you have a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or you are regarded as having such an impairment.
 The determination as to whether your condition is a legally qualifying disability is made on case-by-case basis.
 Some conditions, such as cancer, multiple sclerosis, or diabetes, generally qualify.
 Permanent conditions that result in ‘episodes’ or ‘flare-ups’ generally qualify as well.
 Other conditions, such as a broken leg, generally will not qualify, and temporary conditions such as the flu do not qualify.
 Major life activities include a wide variety of activities, such as: working, sleeping, eating, caring for oneself, performing manual tasks, hearing, seeing, concentrating, thinking – this list is not exhaustive.

 If you are being harassed or suffer an adverse job action such as in hiring, promotion or termination, and you believe it is because of your disability, you may have a legal claim.
-Check out our workplace discrimination page for more information on discrimination claims.
+Check out our workplace discrimination page for more information on discrimination claims or contact a reasonable accommodations lawyer at our firm.

 Reasonable Accommodations at Work